Get insider access

 Transducer Dynamic

-Theย JBL Tune 130NC have a somewhat non-descript look, with the manufacturer's logo is on both buds in large, glossy print.
+These in-ears have a non-descript look, with the manufacturer's logo on both buds in a large, glossy print.
 They're also a bit bulky and stick out of your ear like similarly oval-shaped earbuds like the JBL Tune 125TWS Truly Wireless and Bose QuietComfort Earbuds Truly Wireless.
 They come in three colors: 'Black', 'White', and 'Blue'.

 7.5